-If you wish to access your records, please contact the person in charge of your care or contact our Records Management Team on 01332 389131 or dhcft.accesstoahealthrecord@nhs.net.
+If you wish to access your records, please contact the person in charge of your care or contact our Records Management Team on 01332 623760 ext.
+33760.
 You will be asked to complete an application form.
-Alternatively, you can complete an on-line form at:

-www.derbyshirehealthcareft.nhs.uk/contact-us/patient-record-requests.
-Or you can print off a form and post this to us.
+Alternatively, you can complete an on-line form at www.derbyshirehealthcareft.nhs.uk/contact-us/patient-record-requests.
+You can also print off a form and post this to us if you prefer.